R-Robins/First-Fantasy-Wars/README.md

 Turn based RPG made in Unity.

 Features:
--Hexagon tiles for character placement and movement, including vertical movement, and terrain: difficult terrain and impassible terain (lava).
+-Hexagon tiles for character placement and movement, including vertical movement, and terrain: difficult terrain and impassible terrain (lava).
 -Custom pathfinding using A* search algorithm
 -Numerous abilities, animations, and sound effects
 -Music created through the music department at San Francisco State University